NetSPI/ESC/README.md

 ### Download and Run via MSbuild.exe <a name="runmsbuild"></a>

 Evil SQL Client console can be run through msbuild inline tasks using the [esc.csproj file](https://github.com/NetSPI/ESC/blob/master/esc.csproj) or [esc.xml file](https://github.com/NetSPI/ESC/blob/master/esc.xml).<br>  Using msbuild.exe to execute .net code through inline tasks is a technique that was researched and popularized by Casey Smith.
-Related material can be found [here](https://bleepsec.com/2018/11/26/using-attack-atomic-red-team-part1.html).

 <strong>esc.proj</strong><br>
 esc.proj includes all of the original Evil SQL Client (ESC) C Sharp source code inline.